Discover the art of upcycling with our comprehensive guide to creating a stylish woven denim pillow from old jeans. It’s eco-friendly and chic!

-On Pillarboxblue, there are various tutorials showing how to make different types of denim pillow covers.
+On Pillarboxblue, various tutorials show how to make different types of denim pillow covers.
 There is an iPhone denim pocket pillow, which I made for my son.
-A repurposed denim fish pillow, I made for the outdoor sofa.
+A repurposed denim fish pillow I made for the outdoor sofa.
 Also a Boho jeans pillows, I made by combining denim and sari trim.

-For my latest project, I upcycled jeans to make a woven denim pillow.
-Scraps of fabric from several pairs of old blue jeans were used to make the throw pillow.
+I upcycled jeans to make a woven denim pillow for my latest project.
+Scraps of fabric from several pairs of old blue jeans made the throw pillow.

-One of my favourite things I love about upcycling old blue jeans is all the different shades of indigo.
+One of my favourite things about upcycling old blue jeans is all the different shades of indigo.
 And a woven pillow is a fabulous way to show this off.
-Also, it is a great way of using those leftover scrap pieces of denim, that are too small for larger upcycles.
+Also, it is a great way of using those leftover scrap pieces of denim that are too small for larger upcycles.

 Just as a side note and as an apology to my British readers.
-I know that a pillow is something you lay your head on at night in bed and a cushion is something you put on your sofa.
-I’m so used to looking at American interior blogs and websites that I now call cushions, pillows.
-I didn’t actually notice until my friends pulled me up over it.
+I know that a pillow is something you lay your head on at night in bed, and a cushion is something you put on your sofa.
+I’m so used to looking at American interior blogs and websites that I now call cushions pillows.
+I didn’t notice until my friends pulled me up over it.

 - A selection of denim scraps from old jeans in various shades of blue.